xulihang/ImageTrans_chrome_extension/README.md

 3. Download [ImageTrans_wsServer.jar](https://github.com/xulihang/ImageTrans_wsServer/releases/download/builds/ImageTrans_wsServer.jar) and put it with ImageTrans.
 4. (Optional.
 The function is already built into the extension.)
 Install and enable [Allow CORS](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) to remove restrictions on downloading images for some websites.

+For Android, use Kiwi Browser.
+For iOS, use Orion Browser.

 ## Usage